Introduction

 Installing Edging

-Place your chosen edging material—stone or metal—around the perimeter of the patio area.
-Secure it with landscape staples, if necessary, to keep it from shifting.
+Next, place your chosen edging material—whether it’s stone or metal—around the edge of the patio.
+If needed, secure it with landscape staples to keep it in place.

-Edging not only defines the patio’s boundaries but also holds the base materials and pavers in place.
+Edging helps define the patio’s boundaries and keeps the base materials and pavers securely where they belong.

 Adding Paver Base and Sand

-Spread a layer of paver base over the cleared area, followed by a layer of fine sand.
-This sand layer helps to level the pavers and lock them in place once they’re laid down.
+Spread a layer of paver base over the cleared ground, then add a layer of fine sand.
+This sand layer is important for leveling the pavers and making sure they stay put once installed.

 Placing Pavers and Finishing Touches